 Now let’s pretend we’re sitting face-to-face at a coffee shop catching up like old friends.
-After I show you the umpteenth video of Leo hiccupping, you can’t contain your curiosity any longer.
-So you place your frothy hand-crafted latte on the table, put on a sassy face and begin your cross-examination.
+After I show you the umpteenth video of my baby hiccupping, you can’t contain your curiosity any longer.
+So you place your frothy hand-crafted latte on the table, put on a sassy face, and begin your cross-examination.

 “So uh… Flora, do you know how much you guys have spent on the baby so far?”

 Then you quickly added, “just asking for a friend.”

 Don’t worry.
 In this make-believe scenario, the existence of social decorum is not of concern.

 Since I’m incredibly nice (my words, not necessarily yours), I will gladly oblige and share my baby expense numbers.